maupilia/SRT/sphinx/Pulsar/L-band/ROACH1/Baseband/start-obs.rst

 On the LEAP cluster (using VNC):
 ---------------------------------

+#.
+In W: type a command here to select baseband mode:

+    ``$ ~/roach/scripts/baseband.sh``

+#.
+In W: type a command here to select folding mode:

+    ``$ ~/roach/scripts/folding.sh``

 Before starting data acquisition, do the following:

 #.
-W2: initial setup in Control directory:
+W: initial setup in Control directory:

     ``$ ./control_init.sh``

+This will ssh to all 8 nodes and start the daemons.

 #.
-W1: in each of the 8 tabs, launch the daemons:

-    ``$ ~/roach/scripts/daemon.sh``

-#.
-When the antenna is tracking the first source and you are ready to start data acquisition, go to W2 and type:
+When the antenna is tracking the first source and you are ready to start data acquisition, go to W and type:

     ``$ ./start.csh``

      Data acquisition has now started with the ROACH1.

 #.
-Immediately launch the control software (in W2) which obtains parameters from the antenna and automatically starts and stops observations, depending on whether the antenna is **TRACKING** or **SLEWING**:
+Immediately launch the control software (in W) which obtains parameters from the antenna and automatically starts and stops observations, depending on whether the antenna is **TRACKING** or **SLEWING**:

     ``$ ./control.csh``